handiko/ESP12-MQTT-IoT-Demo/README.md

 * ADC values are reported into the `/out/adc` topic and the AC statuses are reported into the `/out/stat`.
 * ADC enabling/disabling commands are received from the `/in` topic.

+## In Action
+Here, I am using the MQTT Dashboard Smartphone App to see the data and to control the Wemos D1 through MQTT protocol.

+* First, we command the ADC to be disabled by sending `0` charachter into the `/in/` topic.
+The effects are Wemos will report ADC disabled into `/out/stat` topic and ADC voltage into `/into/adc` topic.

+* Then, we command the Wemos to enabling the ADC by sending `1` character into the `/in/` topic.

 ## TODO
 * Optimize the code (there is a lot of room for improvements!!)
 * Adding capabitilies for controlling another I/O ports.